Set up an event

 - When this is set to No (or if the setting is hidden), the website offers event-level registration.
 When a registrant selects Register now, the event website shows a list of passes available, each of which provides access to one or more specific sessions and can also show a different price.
 Registrants can choose the pass that best matches their needs, but can't make custom session selections.

 - Sessions calendar: Shows a calendar of sessions defined for your event.
-You can both create and edit sessions using the calendar.
+You can create and edit sessions using the calendar.
 More information: Work with marketing calendars.

 - Tracks: Each (external) track is a collection of related, non-conflicting sessions that likely would be of interest to the same audience.
 Attendees might sign up for a specific track, which you can manage by using passes.
 You can also set up internal tracks, which are not exposed to attendees but can help you with your planning.